Datamine/shakespeare/README.md

 ### TODO
 - return shakespeare head to original position during rotation
+- add line numbering on the left
+- fix the sidebar tabs, visual style wise
+- make it consistent that characters have their names ABOVE their verse, not on the same line.

 ### Text Sources
 All the Shakespeare plays in `plays/` are from https://github.com/cobanov/shakespeare-dataset.
 That repository itself appears to be sourced from the Folger Shakespeare Library.